 In addition to federal income taxes, you will likely be subject to other taxes, such as state, local and foreign income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which ETE does business or owns property or in which you are a resident.
 Although an analysis of those various taxes is not presented here, each prospective unitholder should consider their potential impact on his investment in ETE.
 ETE currently owns property or does business in many states.
 Several of these states impose a personal income tax on individuals; certain of these states also impose an income tax on corporations and other entities.
 ETE may also own property or do business in other jurisdictions in the future.
-Although you may not be required to file a return and pay taxes in some jurisdictions because your income from that jurisdictions falls below the filing and payment requirement, you will be required to file income tax returns and to pay income taxes in many of these jurisdictions, tax losses may not produce a tax benefit in the year incurred and may not be available to offset income in subsequent taxable years.
-Some of the jurisdictions.
+Although you may not be required to file a return and pay taxes in some jurisdictions because your income from that jurisdiction falls below the filing and payment requirement, you will be required to file income tax returns and to pay income taxes in many of these jurisdictions in which ETE does business or owns property and may be subject to penalties for failure to comply with those requirements.
+In some jurisdictions, tax losses may not produce a tax benefit in the year incurred and may not be available to offset income in subsequent taxable years.
+Some of the jurisdictions may require ETE, or ETE may elect, to withhold a percentage of income from amounts to be distributed to a unitholder who is not a resident of the jurisdiction.
 Withholding, the amount of which may be greater or less than a particular unitholder's income tax liability to the jurisdiction, generally does not relieve a nonresident unitholder from the obligation to file an income tax return.
 Amounts withheld will be treated as if distributed to unitholders for purposes of determining the amounts distributed by ETE.
 Please read "-Tax Consequences of Unit Ownership-Entity-Level Collections."
-Based on current law and ETE's estimate of its future operations, ETE's general partner anticipates that any amounts required to be withheld will not be material.
+Based on current law and ETE's estimate of its future operations, ETE's general partne